rhgrant10/Groupy/docs/pages/quickstart.rst

     >>> groups.last == groups[-1]
     True

-However, the most useful feature of a :class:`~groupy.object.listers.FilterList` is its :func:`~groupy.object.listers.FilterList.filter` method.
+The most useful feature of a  :class:`~groupy.object.listers.FilterList`\ , however, is its :func:`~groupy.object.listers.FilterList.filter` method.
 It parses whatever keyword arguments are passed to it and filters the list such that only the items meeting all criteria are included.
 The keywords correspond to object properties, but also indicate how to test the relation to the value of the keyword argument.
 Thus a keyword-value pair such as ``name='Bob'`` would keep only those items with a ``name`` property equal to ``"Bob"``, whereas a pair like ``age__lt=20`` keeps only those items with an ``age`` property *less than* ``20``.

 Some simple examples: